dortania/OpenCore-Install-Guide/find-hardware.md

 * `pciutils`
 * `dmidecode`

 Below you'll find a list of commands to run in the terminal, thankfully most Linux distros will come with these tools already installed.
+If not, you will likely find them in your distro's package manager.

 ### CPU Model